microsoft/autogen/python/docs/src/core-concepts/agent.md

 messages.
 Messages are the only means through which agents can communicate with each other.

-Examples of agents include:

-- A chat completion agent that makes requests to an LLM in response to receiving messages.

 ## Messages

 Messages are typed, and serializable (to JSON) objects that agents use to communicate.
 The type of a message is used to determine which agents a message should be delivered to, if an agent can handle a message and the handler that should be invoked when the message is received by an agent.
 If an agent is invoked with a message it is not able to handle, it must raise {py:class}`~agnext.core.exceptions.CantHandleException`.